 Addiction Treatment at The Villa Treatment Center – Evidence Based Therapy

 Located in Woodland Hills, California, The Villa Treatment Center provides a successful base of recovery by practicing dual addiction treatment, which is the belief that both detoxification and professional therapy need to occur in order for sobriety to become a lifelong solution.
 We begin treatment by performing mental health screenings and assessing the detox solution that would be most appropriate for each resident.
 It is important to treat mental illness while also treating addiction lest the one interferes with successful recovery from the other.
 Once detox is complete, residents will transition into a comprehensive treatment program, which may include employing both CBT and EDMR practices by a professional therapist.

-At The Villa Treatment Center, we expect each resident be dedicated to their treatment.
+Evidence Based Therapy – At The Villa Treatment Center, we expect each resident to be dedicated to their treatment.
 Little can be done unless you are personally invested in receiving help.
-Our hope is that members become open to treating their addiction when they experience our genuine desire to understand their unique circumstance and help them move forward.
+Our hope is that members become open to treating their addiction when they experience our genuine desire to understand their unique circumstances and help them move forward.
 By combining continual support with expectations for accountability, we are able to build meaningful relationships with all of our residents and work with them to find a life of recovery, regardless of where they have been in their addiction.